Concerning the COVID-19 situation:

 for safety.

 The creeper drive unit was optional equipment that was offered by Cub Cadet.
-The same cast iron case creeper drive unit fits all models of clutch drive IH and MTD Cub Cadets, except the IH Cub Cadet "Original".
+The same cast iron housing creeper drive unit fits all models of clutch drive IH and MTD Cub Cadets, except the IH Cub Cadet "Original" garden tractor.
 This unit will fit models 70, 71, 72, 73, 86, 100, 102, 104, 106, 108, 122, 124, 126, 128, 582, 800, 1000, 1050, 1200, 1535, 1604, 1606 and 1806.
 A shorter driveshaft is required with a creeper drive unit.

 If your tractor didn't come with a creeper drive unit and you wish to install one, here's how to do it: (This is much easier to do on a platform work table.)